Skip to content

 In shared decision-making, the onus is on us, as healthcare professionals, to share the best available evidence with patients and their families.
 We should support them to consider all available options to make informed choices.
 Shared decision-making relies heavily on good communication skills; communication is at its core.

-The first, and most crucial, step to implementing shared decision-making is an increased awareness of what it entails.
+The first and most crucial step to implementing shared decision-making is an increased awareness of what it entails.

 Shared decision-making in paediatric practice

 Decision-making in paediatrics can be complex.
 The rapidly evolving developmental context of a child impacts their ability to participate in health decisions.
 Shared decision-making becomes more collaborative when healthcare professionals, children or adolescents, and their families share information to work together to make treatment decisions.
 It is an essential component of family-centred care.
-There can, however, be unique barriers; multiple stakeholders, each with their own preferences, values and expected outcome, can pull in opposite directions.
-The principles guiding legislation and surrounding paediatric health decisions vary across organisations, states, provinces and even countries, further complicating a potentially complicated situation.
+There can, however, be unique barriers; multiple stakeholders, each with their preferences, values and expected outcomes, can pull in opposite directions.
+The principles guiding legislation and surrounding paediatric health decisions vary across organisations, states, provinces and countries, further complicating a potentially complicated situation.

 Factors influencing paediatric shared decision making